resistance-protocol/litepaper/README.md

 - **DAI** a US Dollar pegged stablecoin
 - **DBD** deferred bond discounts, a futures contract selling discounted RSX over time for reserve assets
+- **MP** monetary premium, the amount of money paid on top of risk free value
 - **PC** price ceiling, the lower bound of the RSX trading range
 - **PF** price floor, the upper bound of the RSX trading range
 - **POL** protocol owned liquidity, the liquidity owned by the protocol